 The heart valves enable proper flow of blood through the heart, and into the lungs and body.
 There are four heart valves: aortic, mitral, tricuspid, and pulmonic valves.
 If diseased, these are either too narrow (stenosis), or leaking (regurgitation).

-Valve disease can exist at birth, or can develop by rheumatic disease, infection, or aging.
+Heart valve disease can exist at birth, or can develop by rheumatic disease, infection, or aging.
 A weak heart muscle and corresponding dilatation of the heart can also lead to valve dysfunction.
 If left untreated, heart valve disease can cause irregular heart rhythm, heart failure, or death.

 Common types of heart valve disease: